Radio Veronica: 1973–1974: Co-operation and rivalry

-As the Dutch government drew up its legislation Veronica organised a major rally that was due to take place in The Hague on 18 April 1973, and planned to broadcast special programmes in support.
-Unfortunately on 2 April the Norderney lost its anchor in a storm and ran aground on Scheveningen beach.
+As the Dutch government drew up its legislation, Veronica organised a major rally that was due to take place in The Hague on 18 April 1973, and planned to broadcast special programmes in support.
+However, on 2 April the Norderney lost its anchor in a storm and ran aground on Scheveningen beach.
 The ship suffered no serious damage and the crew were taken ashore safely, but it seemed unlikely that the ship could be refloated in time for the rally.
 RNI offered its facilities, but Veronica refused because of the bad blood between them.
 Caroline, although off the air with technical problems, also made an offer and Veronica accepted.

 Working around the clock, Caroline's technicians put the Mi Amigo back on the air on 11 April 1973, transmitting Radio Veronica programmes on Caroline's frequency of 1187 kHz (253 metres, announced as 259).
 Meanwhile, work on refloating the Norderney continued.
-This took several days, but the ship was in fact back at sea on 18 April and soon returned to the air.
+This took several days, but the ship was back at sea on 18 April and soon returned to the air.
 Thereafter the Mi Amigo relayed Veronica programmes from the Norderney for a few days.

-In the summer of 1973 Britain's Independent Broadcasting Authority began test transmissions on 557 kHz from an antenna at Lots Road Power Station in west London.
-In October 1973 Capital Radio was launched on the same frequency.
+In the summer of 1973 Britain's Independent Broadcasting Authority began test transmissions on 557 kHz from an antenna at Lots Road Power Station in west London, and in October 1973 Capital Radio was launched on the same frequency.
 These broadcasts caused serious interference to Veronica in Britain and Belgium, although Dutch listeners were largely unaffected.